Best star tracker camera mounts for astrophotography in 2025

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

-The Sky-Watcher Star Adventurer Mini – as its name perhaps suggests – is one of the most portable star trackers on the market, given its small size.
-It's also one of the smartest star trackers around thanks to the utilization of smartphone technology.
-Despite being designated as for 55mm lenses, our reviewer tried it with a much heavier 24-105mm lens and got great results at all focal lengths.
+The Sky-Watcher Star Adventurer Mini is one of the most portable star trackers on the market, due to its small size.
+It's also one of the smartest star trackers around, thanks to its use of smartphone technology.
+Optimized for lightweight lenses (55mm), our reviewer tried it with a much heavier 24-105mm zoom and got great results.

-With your smartphone already armed with the free Star Adventurer Mini Console app on Android or iPhone it’s possible to perform a polar alignment with the included polarscope and Polar Clock feature, which also allows you to change the speed for time-lapse modes.
+With your smartphone to hand, the free Star Adventurer Mini Console app on Android or iPhone can perform a polar alignment with the included polarscope and Polar Clock feature, which also allows you to change the speed for time-lapse modes.
 Alignment is a breeze, making it a suitable option for novice astrophotographers.

-The overall build is of very good quality, although the polarscope's illuminator could do with an upgrade.
-The scope's red light mode is effective in preserving night vision.
-The platform itself has a built-in intervalometer, so if your DSLR doesn’t have one built in you can just attach it to the camera mount.
+The unit is of great quality build.
+The polarscope has a built-in red light mode that helps to preserve night vision.
+The platform itself has a built-in intervalometer, so if your DSLR or mirrorless camera doesn’t have one built in you can just attach it to the camera mount.

 Around 60-second exposures are achievable using a 100mm lens, though a counterweight is available that ups the load limit to 3kg.
 The images are very good, and we are impressed with the crystal clear results: we even managed to try a touch of deep-sky astrophotography with a fair outcome.

-The Sky-Watcher Star Adventurer Mini can also perform motion time-lapses, plus it uses two AA batteries so it’s easy to refuel on the go.
-We recommend keeping your spares in your pocket – just to keep them warm enough for longer battery life – or using the micro USB port.
+The Sky-Watcher Star Adventurer Mini can also perform motion time-lapses, plus it uses two AA batteries that can be easily replaced.
+We recommend keeping some extras in your pocket – to keep them warm and increase battery life – or using the micro USB port to attach an external battery source.

 Connectors: USB-C for charging, 2.5mm for camera connection, 2.5mm connection for slider connection